-This is a course in basic chemistry which introduces the students to various important topics such as the origin of the atomic theory, atomic weights and formulae, stoichiometry and the mole concept and their applications in various types of chemical reactions.
+This course which introduces the students to various important topics such as the origin of the atomic theory, atomic weights and formulae, stoichiometry and the mole concept and their applications in various types of chemical reactions.
 The course will also discuss acids, bases and their applications, properties of gases and their laws.
 In addition, important topics such as liquids and solutions, chemical equilibrium, quantum theory and structure of atoms, as well as, molecular geometry and thermo-chemistry will be discussed.
-Pre-requisite: CHEM 102.